 - Bury the culm segments in a container with sterilized soil.
 Make sure to bury the branch nodes.
-Entire culm burial is usually too large for a container, so place into the ground if climate permits.
+The entire culm burial is usually too large for a container, so place it into the ground if climate permits.

 - Keep the soil moist, but not soaked or waterlogged.

 - Roots will begin to develop at the nodes within a few weeks.